SimiaCryptus/deepart.studio/README.md

 This software is built on top of other software and technology.

 ## Software Technologies:
-1. [CuDNN](https://developer.nvidia.com/cudnn)and CUDA - Nvidia publishes many useful number-crunching libraries that take advantage of the parallel computing abilities of its GPUs.
+1. [CuDNN](https://developer.nvidia.com/cudnn) and CUDA - Nvidia publishes many useful number-crunching libraries that take advantage of the parallel computing abilities of its GPUs.
 CuDNN in particular is the prefered acceleration library used by deepartist.org.
 1. [TensorFlow](https://www.tensorflow.org/) - Google’s AI research team has open-sourced Tensorflow, a portable runtime for expressing and running neural networks.
 This library can be used for importing vision pipelines into DeepArtist.org, such as the pre-packaged Inception model.
 1. Java and [Scala](https://www.scala-lang.org/) - Java is arguably the most popular programming environment today.
 Scala runs within the Java environment as an alternate language, and is one of the most expressive languages available.
 Both have a host of free, world-class tools available.